Machine learning in finance has become more prominent recently due to the availability of vast amounts of data and more affordable computing power.

 Despite the vast majority of trades being settled automatically and with little or no interaction by human beings, some 30% of trades fall through and need to be settled manually.

-BNY Mellon has implemented robotic process automation software which allow them to perform research on the failed trades, identify the problem and apply a fix.
+BNY Mellon has implemented robotic process automation software which allows them to perform research on the failed trades, identify the problem and apply a fix.

 What usually would take a human being 5 to 10 minutes to fix a failed trade.
 Machine learning can do it in a quarter of a second.